Preparing Your Toddler for Preschool: Building Confidence And Independence

 Teaching turn-taking, negotiation, and perspective-taking skills that are crucial for group settings.

-Helps challenge critical thinking, assisting toddlers to test boundaries and refine reasoning.
+Helps challenge critical thinking, assisting toddlers in testing boundaries and refining reasoning.

 Independent Play Strategies

-Start Small and Grow – Begin with 5–10 minutes of solo play each day and gradually extend the time.
+Start Small and Grow – Begin with 5–10 minutes of solo play each day, then gradually increase the time.

 Provide Open-Ended Materials – Open-ended materials, such as blocks, loose parts, and sensory bin materials like rice, beans, and water, can all invite endless creativity and manipulation.
 Also, choose materials that promote and spark independent exploration.